Ronit-Pai/Kaira-AI/README.md

 </p>
 </details>

----

-##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.

----

 ## Acknowledgments

-- List any resources, contributors, inspiration, etc. here.

----

-## Acknowledgments

 - This project uses the Gemini AI model from Google
 - Icons and assets from official gemini site
+- This project uses the Deepgram API for the STT and TSS

 ## Additional Information